mycicle/COVID-Stats/README.md

 # COVID-Stats
 I think the CDC reports its COVID statistics in literally the worst way physically possible.
 I will put up some normally formatted visualizations of important COVID information
+Front end is not my specialty.
+If you would like to help me get more information out to the public in an easy to understand way, let me know at mjm.digregorio@gmail.com.
+We can speak!

 ## Proposed TODO